Auckland Medical Aid Trust has sponsored,

 promoted and/or funded a number of publications, research projects and conference presentations.
 Most of this research is undertaken as part of a programme of doctoral scholarships and other research sponsorships.

-AMAT is currently funding two PhD Scholarships, a postdoctoral scholarship, and a research fellowship.
-Below is a selection of research outputs from past and current scholars, either published on this website as complete papers, or as links to other research publications.
+and research fellows, either published on this website as complete papers, or as links to other research publication

 Murphy, N. (2017).